simeononsecurity/simeononsecurity.ch/content/articles/why-you-should-be-using-chocolatey-for-windows-package-management/index.en.md

 ## Integration with Existing Tools and Workflows

-Chocolatey seamlessly integrates with popular deployment tools and workflows, providing a flexible and efficient Windows package management solution.
+Chocolatey smoothly integrates with popular deployment tools and workflows, providing a flexible and efficient Windows package management solution.
 Here are a few examples:

 ### Integration with Puppet